mostdnn/Gur99-Automation-project/README.md

 bash

 allure serve target/allure-results

 Conclusion

 This framework provides a reliable and maintainable approach to web automation testing using Selenium, TestNG, and Allure Reporting.
-It follows the Page Object Model (POM) design pattern for better separation of concerns.vbnet
+It follows the Page Object Model (POM) design pattern for better separation of concerns.

-. **Conclusion**
-By using the correct **Markdown syntax** for formatting and embedding images, charts, and other elements, your `README.md` will render beautifully on GitHub.
-Make sure to commit the images to the repository if you’re using local paths.
-Use relative paths for images and other assets to keep everything together in the project.